 On June 11th 1989, Joel Tillis’ decomposing strangled body was found in a grassy field in Arkansas, 25 miles from Memphis Tennesse.
 After Bolden’s acquittal in Spicer’s murder, Tillis and Bolden had packed up and moved to Memphis to pursue their dreams of marriage and success in the business world, and possibly have children.
 Both shared their dreams during pillow talk, but their dreams had to be put on hold when Brenda Spicer was murdered.

 When Tillis’ body was found, it was like deja vu, because Irvin Bolden drew immediate attention from police once they discovered the dapper gentleman filed a bogus missing person report on Tillis.
 Investigators subsequently charged Bolden with Joel Tillis’ murder.
-In a bizarre twist, the murderer that Tillis had gave her love and loyalty, had now turned on her like Dr. Jerkyll and Mr. Hyde.
+In a bizarre twist, the murderer that Tillis had given her love and loyalty, had now turned on her like Dr. Jerkyll and Mr. Hyde.
 He murdered Tillis in the same manner he’d murdered Brenda Spicer.

 Deadly Triangle is a must-read for true crime fans who savor probing the darkest deeds within human nature.
 This compelling story exemplifies an unstable love affair, filled to the brim with jealousy, unbridled passion, lesbianism, shattered manhood, and betrayed loyalty; the kind of toxic ingredients that ends in a deadly twist of double murders: the murders of Joel Tillis and Brenda Spicer, two precious lives extinguished forever.